-While a lower per se limit has the potential to over-criminalize medical users, raising the limit higher than 2-5 ng/ml may not catch novice or infrequent cannabis users who are impaired.16 An epidemiological study over ten years found that setting a per se limit at 5 ng/ml would result in a majority of recent cannabis users going undetected and recommended a zero-tolerance approach to per se limits.18 However, the authors also noted a zero-tolerance approach might essentially ban regular users (i.e. legally authorized patients) from driving regardless of impairment.
+While a lower per se limit has the potential to over-criminalize medical users, raising the limit higher than 2-5 ng/ml may not catch novice or infrequent cannabis users who are impaired.16 An epidemiological study over ten years found that setting a per se limit at 5 ng/ml would result in a majority of recent cannabis users going undetected and recommended a zero-tolerance approach to per se limits.
+However, the authors also noted a zero-tolerance approach might essentially ban regular users (i.e. legally authorized patients) from driving regardless of impairment.

-Conversely, the reason why per se limits (0.05-0.08 BAC) for alcohol make sense is that they have wellestablished links to significantly increased MVA risk (OR 2.07-3.93 respectively) and impairment through extensive research and, "alcohol levels, which have linear pharmacokinetics, are easier to back-calculate to the time of the accident, and are consistently linked with increased culpability in crashes".^{11,15,19}
+Conversely, the reason why per se limits (0.05-0.08 BAC) for alcohol make sense is that they have well-established links to significantly increased MVA risk (OR 2.07-3.93 respectively) and impairment through extensive research (Compton and Berning, 2015, Logan et al., 2016) and, "alcohol levels, which have linear pharmacokinetics, are easier to back-calculate to the time of the accident, and are consistently linked with increased culpability in crashes".^{11 (p.
+6)}

-It has been well established that regular cannabis users have different metabolism and distribution of THC than that in occasional users, leading to prolonged excretion of THC from lipid cells.20-21 The current evidence base is cause for concern as the impaired driving literature has almost solely studied acute use, yet there are notable differences between acute and regular consumption.
-This has been illustrated in a few studies to date, including one that followed 12 heavy users and found that the THC concentrations in abstinence/sober phases matched that of occasional users after acute use.22 This demonstrates that even though regular users may have THC in their blood that matches that of acute use, the impairment caused by their level of THC does not correlate to the same level of THC in acute users.
-Another study followed participants over seven days and exposed them to sustained doses of oral cannabis and found that 22.5 hours after 12.5 hours of consumption abstinence, many patients consuming oral cannabis would exceed a 2 ng/ml per se limit and some would exceed a 5 ng/ml limit.
-Finally, a similar study followed 18 participants over 7 days of monitored abstinence and found about 22% of participants would have exceeded the 2 ng/ml per se limit, and at least one would have exceeded the 5 ng/ml per se limit 7 days after consuming oral THC (see figure 2 below).24
+It has been well established that regular cannabis users have different metabolism and distribution of THC than that in occasional users, leading to prolonged excretion of THC from lipid cells. ^{20,21} The current evidence base is cause for concern as the impaired driving literature has almost solely studied acute use, yet there are notable differences between acute and regular consumption.
+This has been illustrated in a few studies to date, including one that followed 12 heavy users and found that the THC concentrations in abstinence/sober phases matched that of occasional users after acute use.
+22 This demonstrates that even though regular users may have THC in their blood that matches that of acute use, the impairment caused by their level of THC does not correlate to the same level of THC in acute users.
+Another study followed participants over seven days and exposed them to sustained doses of oral cannabis and found that 22.5 hours after the last dose administration, the mean blood concentration was 3.8 ng/ml THC.23 These results suggest that even after 22.5 hours of consumption abstinence, many patients consuming oral cannabis would exceed a 2 ng/ml per se limit and some would exceed a 5 ng/ml limit.
+Finally, a similar study followed 18 participants over 7 days of monitored abstinence and found about 22% of participants would have exceeded the 2 ng/ml per se limit, and at least one would have exceeded the 5 ng/ml per se limit 7 days after consuming oral THC (see figure 2 below).
+24